 Dakota's Lusidakota lithium projects in Northern Portugal, to which Dakota has 100% rights through its binding agreement with Lusorecursos LDA, are located over three broad districts of pegmatitic dyke swarms, which contain spodumene- and petalite-bearing pegmatites.
 The three main districts are the Serra de Arga, Barroso-Alvão and Barca de Alva pegmatite fields, all three of which are highly prospective for lithium mineralisation.
 The Lusidakota tenement package consists of thirteen exploration licences (one granted and twelve under application).
 After encouraging initial results, work at the Sepeda lithium project near the Barroso-Alvão district has accelerated, with a maiden JORC Mineral Resource announced in Feb 2017, and a scoping study, EIA and metallurgical testwork programme to produce lithium carbonate under way.
-Portugal, as the leading lithium producer in Europe1, was identified by the Company to be a high priority jurisdiction for lithium exploration, for the following reasons:
+Portugal, as the leading lithium producer in Europe3, was identified by the Company to be a high priority jurisdiction for lithium exploration, for the following reasons:

-- Portugal contains numerous swarms of known LCT pegmatites in multiple districts. . - Many countries in Europe are leading the world in uptake of electric vehicles (EVs) using lithium-ion batteries, with EVs already totalling 24% of all new vehicle sales in Norway in 2016. - Lithium-ion batteries are already being produced in Europe to meet this increasing demand, and production capacity in car-producing countries such as Germany is growing dramatically to keep up. - Nine lithium-ion "megafactories" across Europe are either already producing, under construction or planned for development, including Nissan2, Samsung3, BMZ4, Daimler-Mercedes5, Tesla6, Audi7 and LG Chem8. - Battery producers will require a large lithium supply from safe, nearby jurisdictions.
-Sourcing lithium from Europe would also significantly reduce the carbon footprint of the car production supply chain.
+- Portugal contains numerous swarms of known LCT pegmatites in multiple districts. - Many countries in Europe are leading the world in uptake of electric vehicles (EVs) using lithium-ion batteries, with EVs already totalling 24% of all new vehicle sales in Norway in 2016. - Lithium-ion batteries are already being produced in Europe to meet this increasing demand, and production capacity in car-producing countries such as Germany is growing dramatically to keep up. - Nine lithium-ion "megafactories" across Europe are either already producing, under construction or planned for development, including Nissan4, Samsung5, BMZ6, Daimler-Mercedes7, Tesla8, Audi9 and LG Chem10. - Battery producers will require a large lithium supply from safe, nearby jurisdictions.
+Sourcing lithium from Europe would also significantly reduce the carbon footprint of the car production supply chain. - Portugal has public policies deemed to be highly supportive of mining: it ranked in the global Top 10 of all countries in the Fraser Institute 2015 Survey of Mining Companies for Policy Perception Index, an assessment of the attractiveness of mining policies11.